MicrosoftDocs/Dynamics-365-Operations.de-de/articles/supply-chain/includes/retail-name.md

 > [!NOTE]
-> Dieses Thema gilt sowohl für Dynamics 365 for Finance and Operations als auch für Dynamics 365 for Retail.
+> Dieses Thema betrifft sowohl Dynamics 365 for Finance and Operations als auch Dynamics 365 for Retail.